Best Way to Remove Car Seat Stains on Fabric by Yourself

 Let’s dig into it.

-There are many options out there depending on the type of stain your car seat has.
-If you don’t know what kind of stain you have, then go for a laundry detergent and baking soda mixture.
+There are many options available, depending on the type of stain on your car seat.
+If you don’t know what kind of stain you have, try a laundry detergent and baking soda mixture.

 Baking Soda is the best cleaning ingredient in the world.
 I use it for everything, even to make toilet cleaning lemon pods.

-This type of mixture will remove any stain 90% of the time.
+This type of mixture will remove 90% of stains.

-If my baking soda and laundry detergent mixture don’t work, you can try one of my recommended car seat cleaning solutions.
+If my baking soda and laundry detergent mixture doesn’t work, you can try one of my recommended car seat cleaning solutions.

 I am telling you this because most of the recommended ingredients to clean fabric seats out there suggest risky components.

-If you don’t have any experience cleaning with things like vinegar, club soda, toothpaste, or nail polish remover (please don’t use nail polish remover!), you can accidentally make things worse.
+If you don’t have any experience cleaning with items like vinegar, club soda, toothpaste, or nail polish remover (please refrain from using nail polish remover!), you can accidentally make things worse.

-Club Soda might actually stain the seat more and leave you with a humidity smell.
+Club Soda might actually stain the seat more and leave you with a humid smell.

 Other things… Well, you can imagine.